MoeeinAali/Text2Voice/README.md

 # Text2Voice
-# a Python code to conver Text to Voice
+# a Python code to convert Text to Voice